bhi-kimlab/PropaNet/README.md

 There are three output files with suffixes "_TFTGs" "_TFs", and "_TGs".
 Each contains a list of resulting TFs, TGs and all resulting genes that includes both TFs and TGs.

 ---
-## Running Propanet
+## Running PropaNet
-* To run Propanet with our example data, simply run the `run.sh` script in command line as follows.
+* To run PropaNet with our example data, simply run the `run.sh` script in command line as follows.
  > `bash run.sh AtGenExpress heat_shoots`

-* In order to run Propanet with another dataset,
+* In order to run PropaNet with another dataset,
  1. Prepare the data in the format that is described above.
  2. run the `run.sh` feeding in the arguments as follows